jackdewinter/pymarkdown/issues.md

   - 020
   - 021
   - 022
   - 023
   - 024
   - 026
   - 036
   - 047

-## Bugs - Rules - SetExt

-- MD023 with inline that includes leading spaces?
-- MD024 with whitespace, and inline differences
-- MD024 level 2 (me), level 3 (my), level 2 (me) -  should fire? is considered siblings?
+## Priority 2 - Like To Solve Before Initial

 - MD041 requires metadata
-  - implemented MD043 at the same time
+  - implement MD043 at the same time
   - implement MD025 at the same time

-## Priority 2 - Like To Solve Before Initial

 - plugins list, enabled default and current not taking up so much space